NoEducation/ArchitectureProject/README.md

 ![alt text](https://github.com/NoEducation/ArchitectureProject/blob/master/Readme%20picutres/LandingPage.PNG)

-Project on which you are looking right now is simple project written in ASP NET.CORE 3.1.
+You are looking  right now at simple project created in ASP NET.CORE 3.1.
 It's contains basic fronted application written in Angular 8.
-This repo is only for learning purpose.
-I am trying to implement new features which I just learned learned.
+This repo is existing only for my learning purpose.
+I am trying to implement new features.

 ### Built With